AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/File Management fa8461f5fb8e4dd7a49d0e39cdbdc5c4.md

   - -O1	(Default) -> filter based on file name first.
   - -O2	-> File name first, then file type.
   - -O3	-> Allow find to automatically re-order the search based on efficient use of resources and likelihood of success.
-  - -maxdepth X ->	Search current directory as well as all sub-directories X levels deep.
+  - -maxdepth X ->	Search current directory as well as all sub-directories at most X levels deep.
+  - -mindepth X ->	Search current directory as well as all sub-directories at least X levels deep.
   - -iname ->	Search without regard for text case(not case sensitive).
   - -name -> with name ...
   - -not ->	Return only results that do not match the test case.